edolauria/edolauria.github.io/_news/announcement_1.md

 This seminar series is structured into three-month thematic periods.
 Each thematic period is composed by: a kick-off event at Institut Henri Poincaré in Paris and a number of talks at IHES (Bures-sur-Yvette), streamed on Zoom (a list can be found <a href="https://seedseminar.apps.math.cnrs.fr/talks/" target="_blank"> here). </a><br/>

-We are currently supported by the Fondation mathématique Jacques Hadamard, the CNRS, the IHES;
+We are currently supported by the Fondation mathématique Jacques Hadamard and the CNRS;

 Past events organized by this Series include: